RomeshAbeyawardena/MMT-Shop/SolutionFiles/Readme.md

 If additional requirements become necessary to have specific products for a promotion, that could be easily implemented with a new promotion product table to fully satify this requirement.
+The stored procedure usp_GetFeaturedProducts would need to be updated, but no further code changes would be required.

 #### Move business rules to application layer